denten/denten.github.io/_includes/CV/04-publications.md

-## Publications and Works in Progress
+## E. Publications and Works in Progress

 ### Published Monographs